mileszs/wicked_pdf/README.md

 http://localhost:3001/CONTROLLER/X.pdf?debug=1

+However, the wicked_pdf_* helpers will use file:// paths for assets when using :show_as_html, and your browser's cross-domain safety feature will kick in, and not render them.
+To get around this, you can load your assets like so in your templates:

+    <%= params[:debug].present? ? image_tag('foo') : wicked_pdf_image_tag('foo') %>

 ### Inspiration

 You may have noticed: this plugin is heavily inspired by the PrinceXML plugin [princely](http://github.com/mbleigh/princely/tree/master).
 PrinceXML's cost was prohibitive for me.
 So, with a little help from some friends (thanks [jqr](http://github.com/jqr)), I tracked down wkhtmltopdf, and here we are.